Skip to main content

 What is family mediation?

-Family mediation is an effective process for resolving a range of disputes in the context of a divorce, relationship breakdown or other family matter.
-This will often include sorting out the arrangements for any children and dealing with financial matters, but can also include any other issues that you feel can usefully be addressed.
+Family mediation is an effective way to resolve a wide range of issues arising from a divorce, relationship breakdown or other family dispute.
+It often involves agreeing arrangements for children or addressing financial matters, but it can also cover any other practical issues you feel would benefit from discussion.

-It is a voluntary process where you decide the issues that you want to address, putting you in control.
+Mediation is entirely voluntary, and you decide which issues you want to address, keeping you in control of the outcome.

 What happens in family mediation?